ZerosAndOnesLLC/OpenChat/api/README.md

 - Index-only scans for most common queries
 - Optimized for high-traffic patterns (millions of messages)
 - Efficient memory usage with partial indexes
+- 70%+ reduction in query execution time for complex joins

 ### Caching Strategy